AMReX-Astro/Castro/Docs/source/gravity.rst

   fluxes, permitting total energy to be conserved (excluding possible losses at open domain boundaries).
 See :cite:`katzthesis` for some more details.

 ..
-[1]
-   Note: The ``PrescribedGrav``
-   option and text here were contributed by Jan Frederik Engels of University of Gottingen.

-..
 [2]
    Note: The GR